daniellaible/miasql/README.md

 We are working on the documentation - it will be on the website.
 Until then please check the manual.md file.

+The B-Tree itself (table) is always single-threaded, so there is always only one worker on one B-Tree, however, there can be multiple B-Trees in RAM storage - this will be then multithreaded.

+With clusters there are multiple instances of the same table (B-Tree) available for the users.
+On Shards you have different tables of the same database available (no read and write from the disc), on Clusters you have the same data available for parallel use.

 To connect to the database open a PuTTY like shell with port 7878 - there you can enter your sql commands.
 In the future this will become a ssh connection, but right now we will be using a regular shell.